ITCMD/SRCOM/README.md

 # Simple-Radio-COM
- Simple-Radio-COM or SMCOM Controls a Radio connected via COM such as with a Digirig Mobile, allowing direct PTT control, transmitting and scheduling pre-recorded audio, and sending TTS in the program or via scripts!
+ Simple-Radio-COM or SRCOM Controls a Radio connected via COM such as with a Digirig Mobile, allowing direct PTT control, transmitting and scheduling pre-recorded audio, and sending TTS in the program or via scripts!

 ![Preview](https://i.imgur.com/gpzGNt8.png)